gonzalo-bulnes/chilean_cities/README.md

 Data Sources
 ------------

 This library is based on the publicly available information from the SUBDERE related to the [Codificación Única Territorial][source].
-The sources quoted by [the document on which this library is based][1] are:
+The sources quoted by [the document on which this library is based][ref] are:

 - Decreto Supremo No 1439, del Ministerio del Interior, publicado en el Diario Oficial del 8 de Mayo de 2000
 - Decreto Supremo No 1352, del Ministerio del Interior, publicado en el Diario Oficial del 23 de Agosto de 2008